 - Individuals and families who are considering long-term care facility placement as a long-term care option;

 - Other interested groups concerned about the welfare of residents of long-term care facilities.

-- To learn about how to participate in decisions related to care;
+- how a resident can participate in decisions related to their care;

-- Available home care services provided in the community;
+- Home care services provided in the community;